Washington Behavioral Health

 Washington Behavioral Health - Woodbridge, VA

 Washington Behavioral Health is a detox and addiction treatment facility located at 1954 Opitz Boulevard, Suite 007 in the 22191 zip code of Woodbridge, VA.
-As a detox center, it offers meth detox, opioid detox and cocaine detox.
-The treatment program at Washington Behavioral Health includes general outpatient treatment, outpatient methadone/suboxone treatment and intensive outpatient treatment.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers opioid detox, cocaine detox and benzodiazepines detox.
+The treatment program at Washington Behavioral Health includes outpatient day treatment, regular outpatient treatment and general outpatient treatment.
+It accepts men and women into their treatment and detox program.

 Address: 1954 Opitz Boulevard, Suite 007, Woodbridge, VA 22191